maxcww/movies/README.md

 	This is caused by your browser as \<datalist\> is not that well supported on certain browsers.
 Try Chrome or Chromium.

 ## Notes
 * On first run, it will take some time before the server has imported all data into the database, as every movie location will be geocoded.
-This means that the user can not ask anything of the database.
+This means that the user cannot ask anything of the database.
 * The unit tests for the API can be run by doing the following: start the server, `sudo docker exec -it app bash` to get into the app container and run `npm test`.

 # For the reviewer